Aura vs. IdentityForce: Which One Has The Better Service

 Identity Force's dashboard

-It’s very cluttered, much of it is taken up by the largely useless sidebar full of articles, and I’m overall not a fan of how its tabs are organised.
+It’s very cluttered, much of it is taken up by the largely useless sidebar full of articles, and I’m overall not a fan of how its tabs are organized.
 The only thing of value on the dashboard is showing the alerts; everything else is just fluff.

-Both of these services could stand to go back to the drawing board here, because this just isn’t appealing or very easy to use compared to many options on the market.
+Both of these services could stand to go back to the drawing board here because this just isn’t appealing or very easy to use compared to many options on the market.

-Additional Service: Winner – Aura
+Winner – AURA

 Additional Services